 The remaining miner’s widows stood in a circle as two of them held the small, crying child down.
 A third brought forth a large stone and positioned it high over the child's feet.

 Children quite commonly meet a sloppy end in Ungeheuer's stories and his dislike for children was rivaled only by W.C.
 Fields.
-He and his wife, Anna, though married for 56 years never had children of their own.
+He and his wife, Inge, though married for 56 years never had children of their own.